shalzuth/LoLAutoQueue/README.md

 Regions supported - https://github.com/shalzuth/LoLAutoQueue/blob/master/LoLAutoQueue/LoLAutoQueue/LoLLauncher/RTMP/Region.cs

-Queues supported - BOT, ARAM, CUSTOM
+Queues supported - INTRO_BOT, BEGINNER_BOT, MEDIUM_BOT, ARAM, CUSTOM

 I would recommend trying out on Custom first to make sure you have settings correct.
 And to see if this program even works.